-Apalachicola River flows into the bay and mixes with saltwater, creating an estuarine environment.
-This moderate-salinity environment is preferable to oysters, and regulates parasites, pathogens, and predators that often prefer saltier waters.
-The Chesapeake Bay also is a similar estuary environment preferable for the Eastern oyster.
+Eastern oysters naturally spawn in Gulf waters.
+In Florida, the majority of harvest locations are in Apalachicola Bay off the panhandle region.
+Freshwater from the Apalachicola River flows into the bay and mixes with saltwater, creating an estuarine environment.
+This moderate-salinity environment is preferable to oysters, and helps to limit parasites, pathogens, and predators that often prefer saltier waters.
+The Chesapeake Bay also is a similar estuary environment preferable to the Eastern oyster.
 Pacific oysters have formally flourished in Willapa Bay, Oakland Bay, and Puget Sound, but today they are only commercially harvested in the southern bays of the Puget Sound.

 Florida’s oyster industry is concentrated in the Apalachicola Bay, where ninety percent of Florida’s oysters are harvested.
 Along Florida’s Gulf Coast, oysters have been harvested the same way for over a century.
-Oystermen on small boats use long-handled, rake like tongs to scoop up oysters from their beds.
-This method is sustainable, and unlike dredging which can severely damage the seafloor by crushing, burying and exposing marine organisms., Tonging can also be detrimental to the environment if not properly regulated.
+Oystermen on small boats use long-handled, rake-like tongs to scoop up oysters from their beds.
+This method is sustainable, unlike dredging which can severely damage the seafloor by crushing, burying and exposing marine organisms.
+Tonging can also be detrimental to the environment if not properly regulated.
 The oysters are brought on the boat where they wait to be culled.
 The oystermen use a culling iron to break off barnacles and spat on the outside of the oyster shell.
 The culling iron also serves as a measurement tool to ensure the oyster meets the legal Florida harvesting size of three inches in length.
 Legal harvesting sizes vary from state to state.
 Adult oysters smaller than the legal harvesting size are tossed back into the water to reach maturity.
 The excess shells that are brought up with the oysters in the tongs are returned to the water for bed preservation.

 Oyster aquaculture is of growing interest in Florida.
 On submerged land leases, aquaculturists either bottom plant oyster stock, attached spat, or submerge mesh bags filled with oyster seed (immature oysters).
 This process is similar to growing fruit on land.
 Planting usually occurs during the fall and winter months to avoid damage during summertime harvest.
 A successful oyster reef will have enough clutch material for spat so that seed planting in the future is not necessary.
 In Texas and Louisiana, lease-holders are allowed to harvest oysters at designated times from natural oyster reefs and transplant them to their lease site for harvest upon maturity.